andy-byers/paw/README.md

 ## Known problems
 + These need to be converted into issues, along with some TODO comments scattered throughout the codebase...
 + Generic type parameters on type aliases can't be constrained with trait bounds
++ Type aliases need check for cycles.
+Also, compiler crashes when it encounters type alias in RHS that hasn't been defined yet.
 + Edge cases exist related to impl blocks and traits
 + Need to keep track of source-to-source mappings that result from IR transformations (e.g. when ForExpr AST node is lowered into a Loop + Match)
 + Don't throw errors in 'lex.c'.
 Return a token of type `TK_ERROR` and let the parser handle it.
 Allows for more sensible error messages.